YangKuoshih/react-native-appodeal/README.md

 ### iOS

 > [!IMPORTANT]
-> - iOS 13.0 or higher.
+> - iOS 13.0 and above for Firebase, IronSource, LevelPlay, DTExchange, Unity, and Yandex. iOS 12.4 for MyTarget.
+In all other cases, iOS 12.0 is sufficient.
 You still can integrate Appodeal SDK into a project with a lower value of minimum iOS version.
-However, on devices that don't support iOS 13.0+ our SDK will just be disabled.
+However, on devices that don't support the required iOS version our SDK will just be disabled.
 > - Appodeal SDK is compatible with both ARC and non-ARC projects.
-> - Xcode 16.0 or higher.
+> - Xcode 16.1 or higher.

 1. Go to `ios/` folder and open *Podfile*
 2. Add Appodeal adapters.
 Add pods into `./ios/Podfile`: